hgimleng/bus-forecast/README.md

 ## Others

-- Refactor code
+- ~~Refactor code~~

 - Update readme

-- Add indicator for whether timing displayed is original or predicted, departed or yet to depart
+- Add indicator for whether timing displayed is original or predicted, departed or yet to depart, and current stop

-- Error handling
+- Error handling and logging